 - issuing and administering synchronisation licences;

-- managing business relationships;
+- managing business and supplier relationships;

 - reviewing and assessing job applications;